-The AMC examiners also consider that candidates who are able to maintain continuing contact with the practice of clinical medicine in a teaching hospital or other relevant clinical service can significantly improve their chances of success in the AMC examination.
-It is in each candidate's best interest to identify their clinical strengths and weaknesses and to focus their efforts on overcoming any basic clinical deficiencies before sitting the examination.
+The AMC examiners also consider that candidates who are able to maintain continuing contact with the practice of clinical medicine in a hospital or other relevant clinical service improves their chances of success in the AMC examination.
+It is in each candidate's best interest to identify their clinical strengths and weaknesses and focus on overcoming any basic clinical deficiencies before sitting the examination.